-LDP creates dead, dried out patches on a croquet lawn surrounded by perfectly green areas.
-So the lawns develops very fast patches of dead grass which makes some croquet shots a pure lottery.
+Dry Patch creates dead, dried out patches on a croquet lawn surrounded by perfectly green areas.
+So the lawn develops very fast patches of dead grass which makes some croquet shots a pure lottery.
 If there are small local dry patches it can cause the earth to contract and become bumpy.
 The result is that accurate shots become unintentional jump shots and can result in the loss of a game.
 So it can be very very annoying for players.

-It can be treated by the application of a special curative.
-But unless you catch it at the very early stages it can take weeks for the grass to grow back especially mid season and it may not fully recover during the season.
+As stated above, it can be treated but unless you catch it at the very early stages it can take weeks for the grass to grow back especially mid season and it may not fully recover during the season.
 So where Dry Patch is a recurring problem a preventative programme of treatment needs to be employed.

 What is LDP?